In PowerPoint, a placeholder is a container that you can use to fill in with some content. When you launch PowerPoint, you will see distinctive

-placeholders -- when selected, these boxes have a dotted border around them, as shown in
+placeholders.
+When selected, these boxes have a dotted border around them, as shown in Figure 1 below.

 Placeholders and Text BoxesThese placeholders are different than text boxes that you insert within your existing slides.
-Learn more in our Text Placeholders vs. Text Boxes in PowerPoint 2013 tutorial.
+Learn more in our Text Placeholders vs. Text Boxes in PowerPoint 2016 for Windows tutorial.

-All of PowerPoint's built-in slide layouts except the Blank layout contain placeholders.
+All of PowerPoint's built-in Slide Layouts except the Blank layout contain placeholders.
 PowerPoint provides several placeholders that can contain various types of content such as text, tables, charts, pictures, clip art, SmartArt diagrams, or media clips.
-If you add a new slide based on the Title and Content layout, you'll find two placeholders -- one for the slide title and the other for any single content type (see Figure 1, shown previously on this page).
-Each of the default layouts comprises a collection of various placeholders -- if none of the available layouts work for you, you can create your own layout with custom placeholders in PowerPoint 2013, as explained in the following steps:
+For example, if you add a new slide based on the Title and Content layout, you'll find two placeholders: one for the slide title and the other for any single content type (see Figure 1, shown previously on this page).
+Each of the default layouts comprises a collection of various placeholders.
+If none of the available layouts work for you, you can create your own layout with custom placeholders in PowerPoint 2016, as explained in the following steps:

 Figure 2: Slide Master button within the View tab of the Ribbon